SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 #### name details & polysemy

 Often, the morpheme {gram} is actually used as a synonym for {graph} instead of for grammeme-related things.
-What I call lexeme unit is more commonly called lexical unit. lexical item =syn=lexical unit.
+Things related to lexemes are more commonly called lexical whatever. lexical item =syn=lexical unit.

 #### meaning details